Latest News: The Secret World of Weather is out now and contains hundreds of weather signs.

 Cirrocumulus is often found with wispy cirrus, sometimes known as ‘mares’ tails’.
 Hence this lore:

 ‘Mares’ tails and mackerel scales make tall ships take in their sails.’

 Soon after taking the top picture of the altocumulus mackerel sky… the sky cleared and we enjoyed a day and night of fair weather.

-For a larger collection of weather lore sayings and their meaning see this page.
+See this page for a larger collection of weather lore sayings and their meaning.